crimsonthinker/stock_data_scraper/README.md

 # A scraper for Vietnamese stock data

 ## Introduction
-This repository provides a scraper framework to efficiently obtain Vietnamese stock data.
+This repository provides a scraper framework to efficiently obtain stock data.
 It includes a scraper module that is performed daily, a database design (stored in sql file) to store data, and an analysis module to query and extract the stock data for specific needs.

 ## Installation

+### For Vietnamese stock

 The project runs using Python 3.9.5 and PostGreSQL version 14.0.
 To install, refer to the following steps:

 1. Download chromedrivers for scraper and put executable file to **drivers** folder.
 Link: